All Products

 Prerequisites

-2. On the Clusters page, find the cluster that you want to manage and click its ID.
-In the left-side pane, choose Workloads > Deployments.
+2. On the Clusters page, click the name of the target cluster.
+In the left navigation pane, choose Workloads > Deployments.

 3. On the Deployments page, click Create from YAML in the upper-right corner.

-2. Template: Copy and paste the following code to the code editor.
-The YAML configuration file is used to deploy two Deployments named coffee and tea, and two Services named coffee-svc and tea-svc.
+2. Template: Enter the YAML configuration file code.
+This configuration file deploys two Deployments named coffee and tea, and two Services named coffee-svc and tea-svc.

 apiVersion: apps/v1